ghsunil0/py-prime-numbers/README.md

     at end
           will write the last prime number to a parameter file (input for the new run) display start time, end time, start prime number and end prime number

+The new version : Genetate prime numbers based on 6k+-1

+      Drastic improvement over the previous version
+        Previous method generated 100 prime numbers in 50 seconds the new method generates 10000 prime numbers in 9 seconds still maintaining the statistics file and all prime numbers file that is referenced by previous program.